 You can submit a document as:

-The authority will check your application
+The office will check your application

 If the application submitted online is incorrect, the CEIDG ICT system will notify you about this immediately.